Blog

 However, MTD ITSA will increase the amount of bookkeeping work required for self-employed clients.

-This will come in the form of increased client communication, quarterly updates, multiple end of period statements and submission of the final declaration.
+This will come in the form of increased client communication, quarterly updates, and submission of the final declaration.
 This is on top of increased admin, setup of software and fielding questions (such as these ones.)

-In return, customers will benefit from reduced bookkeeping errors and more up-to-date, accurate tax information to help with business planning.
+In return, clients will benefit from reduced bookkeeping errors and more up-to-date, accurate tax information to help with business planning.

 MTD ITSA is government legislation.
 Following its official rollout, compliance will be mandatory.